salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 archived: true
 ---

 >This blog post has been archived and is no longer accessible.
-For an updated version with improved performance, please check [Beating OpenBLAS in FP32 Matrix Multiplication](https://salykova.github.io/matmul).
+For the updated version with improved performance, please check [Beating OpenBLAS in FP32 Matrix Multiplication](https://salykova.github.io/matmul).